SeungHuLee/UniRx/README.md

 ---
 See [UniRx/Examples](https://github.com/neuecc/UniRx/tree/master/Assets/Plugins/UniRx/Examples)

-The samples demonstrate how to do resource management (Sample09_EventHandling), what is the MainThreadDispatcher, among other things.

-Windows Store/Phone App (NETFX_CORE)
----
-Some interfaces, such as  `UniRx.IObservable<T>` and `System.IObservable<T>`, cause conflicts when submitting to the Windows Store App.
-Therefore, when using NETFX_CORE, please refrain from using such constructs as `UniRx.IObservable<T>` and refer to the UniRx components by their short name, without adding the namespace.
-This solves the conflicts.
+The samples demonstrate:
+- Resource Management (Sample09_EventHandling)
+- What is MainThreadDispatcher
+- Other things

 DLL Separation
 ---
-If you want to pre-build UniRx, you can build own dll. clone project and open `UniRx.sln`, you can see `UniRx`, it is fullset separated project of UniRx.
-You should define compile symbol like  `UNITY;UNITY_5_4_OR_NEWER;UNITY_5_4_0;UNITY_5_4;UNITY_5;` + `UNITY_EDITOR`, `UNITY_IPHONE` or other platform symbol.
-We can not provides pre-build binary to release page, asset store because compile symbol is different each other.
+If you want to pre-build UniRx, you can try building your own dll.
+1. Clone project and open `UniRx.sln`, you can see `UniRx` project, it is fullset separated project of UniRx.2.
+You should define compile symbol like `UNITY_EDITOR`, `UNITY_IPHONE` or other platform symbol you need.
+- We don't provide pre-build binary to release page.

 UPM Package
 ---
-After Unity 2019.3.4f1, Unity 2020.1a21, that support path query parameter of git package.
-You can add `https://github.com/neuecc/UniRx.git?path=Assets/Plugins/UniRx/Scripts` to Package Manager
+After Unity 2019.3, Unity support path query parameter for importing package from git.
+You can add `https://github.com/neuecc/UniRx.git?path=Assets/Plugins/UniRx/Scripts` to Unity Package Manager.

-or add `"com.neuecc.unirx": "https://github.com/neuecc/UniRx.git?path=Assets/Plugins/UniRx/Scripts"` to `Packages/manifest.json`.
+or you may add `"com.neuecc.unirx": "https://github.com/neuecc/UniRx.git?path=Assets/Plugins/UniRx/Scripts"` to `Packages/manifest.json`.

 Reference
 ---